 - Before putting them in the oven, make sure to poke holes all around the eggplants so that the juices can ooze out (I just use a fork).

 - When should you take them out?
-When the skin is wrinkled, hardened to the touch and have some charred marks (I didn’t charr as much on this side, so you can broil them a bit more than this).
+When the skin is charred and hardened, almost crispy (note: I didn’t charr them as much this time, so you can broil them a bit more than this).

 Once removed from the oven, you have to wait until the eggplants cool so you can peel off the skin, revealing the eggplants’ mushy and seedy interior.